-Name Experience and Qualifications Age Served a Director Since

-Charles R. Charles R. Whitchurch has served as a Age 69 February 2009

-Whitchurch director of the Company since February 2009.
-07 1 columy 2009

-v meenur en Mr. Whitchurch served as the Chief Financial

-Officer of Zebra Technologies Corporation

-from September 1991 to June 2008.

-Mr. Whitchurch currently serves on the boards

-of Ashworth College, a privately held provider

-of nationally accredited online education, and

-TricorBraun Holdings, a privately held

-distributor of rigid packaging materials.
-In both

-companies, Mr. Whitchurch serves as Chairman

-of the Audit Committee.
-Mr. Whitchurch

-previously served on the boards of directors of

-SPSS, Inc., a publicly held provider of

-predictive analytic software, from October 2003

-to October 2009 and Landmark Aviation, a

-privately held operator of fixed base aviation

-operations throughout the United States and

-Europe, from October 2008 to October 2012.

-On both boards, he served as Chairman of the

-Audit Committee.

-Mr. Whitchurch's executive career brings in-

-depth knowledge of business operations and

-strategy and broad experience related to

-financial and corporate governance matters

-through his tenure serving on the boards of

-directors of public companies, including

-serving as the chairman of audit committees.

-Mr. Whitchurch serves as the Chairman of our

-Audit Committee and serves on our

-Compensation Committee, Nominating

-Committee and Governance Committee.
+Charles R. Whitchurch has served as a director of the Company since February 2009.
+Mr. Whitchurch served as the Chief Financial Officer of Zebra Technologies Corporation from September 1991 to June 2008.
+Mr. Whitchurch currently serves on the boards of Ashworth College, a privately-held provider of nationally accredited online education, and TricorBraun Holdings, a privately-held distributor of rigid packaging materials.
+In both companies, Mr. Whitchurch serves as Chairman of the Audit Committee.
+Mr. Whitchurch previously served on the boards of directors of SPSS, Inc., a publicly-held provider of predictive analytic software, from October 2003 to October 2009, and Landmark Aviation, a privately held operator of fixed-base aviation operations throughout the United States and Europe, from October 2008 to October 2012.
+On both boards, he served as Chairman of the Audit Committee.

+Mr. Whitchurch's executive career brings in-depth knowledge of business operations and strategy and broad experience related to financial and corporate governance matters through his tenure serving on the boards of directors of public companies, including serving as the chairman of audit committees.
+With over three decades of service as a Chief Financial Officer, more than half of which was with a public company, Mr. Whitchurch has a deep understanding of the complex accounting issues often faced by public companies.
+Mr. Whitchurch serves as the Chairman of our Audit Committee and serves on our Compensation Committee, Nominating Committee and Governance Committee.